MinaProtocol/mina/docs/specs/consensus/README.md

 This is a `w`-long window that shifts `v`-slots at a time.

+The `v`-shifting `w`-window and the selection of `v` as a fraction of `w` are important for the security of Samasika.
+Proper selection of these parameters ensures that the succinct window density algorithm captures the critical window (described in [Section 3.2.2](#322-long-range-fork-rule)).
+The Samasika research paper presents security proofs that calculate what values of `v`, `w` and sub-windows per window are safe.

-### Sub-windows
+### 3.4.3 Sub-windows

-Another way to imagine the `sliding window` is as a collection of sub-windows.
-That is, you can think of the `w`-length window as being comprised of `k` sub-windows, each of length `v` slots.
+A `sliding window` can also be viewed as a collection of sub-windows.
+That is, you can think of a `w`-length window as being comprised of `k` sub-windows, each of length `v` slots.
 For the parameters given in the table above, the sliding window looks like this:

 ```text
    |s1,...,s7|s8,...,s14| ... |s71,...,s77|